Michael Lewis (naval historian): Academic career

 Lewis spent his entire 42-year academic career in English naval colleges.
 In 1913, he was appointed an assistant master at the Royal Naval College, Osborne, remaining there until 1920, when he was transferred to the Royal Naval College, Dartmouth.
 In 1922, he was appointed assistant head of history and English at Dartmouth.
 Shortly after his marriage, he was appointed Professor of History and English in 1934 at the Royal Naval College, Greenwich, a position he held until his retirement in 1955.
 While holding that position, he was Director of the Sub-lieutenants General Education Course, 1946–1955 at Greenwich.
 Additionally, he was lecturer in English to the Royal Navy Staff College, 1943–1957, and in Naval history, 1945–1953.
 He was lecturer in naval history to the Royal Navy Senior Officers War Course, 1947–1953.

 Lewis was an active member of the Navy Records Society, serving on its publication committee and council from 1938, as well as becoming vice president from 1939.
 Equally active in the Society for Nautical Research, he was a member of council from 1935, vice president in 1946, chairman of council from 1951 to 1960 and president from 1960 to 1970.
 Additionally, he was a member of the HMS Victory Advisory Technical Committee from 1955.

 In 1952–1953, Lewis was the introducer on British television for the American series of 26, one-half-hour television programmes on navies in the Second World War, Victory at Sea.

 Personal life

 On 5 August 1933, Lewis married Muriel Doris Cruikshank, with whom he had a son, the historian of early railways Michael J. T. Lewis, and a daughter.

+Honours

+In the 1954 New Year Honours, Lewis was appointed Commander of the Order of the British Empire (CBE) for his service as Professor of History and English, Royal Naval College, Greenwich.
+He was also an elected Fellow of the Society of Antiquaries of London (FSA) and Fellow of the Royal Historical Society (FRHistS).